 Scaling requires the right support system.
 Evaluate your team and consider if any of these apply:

 • Outsourcing or In-House?
 Assess if certain tasks would benefit from specialized, outsourced support (e.g., development, content creation) versus expanding your in-house team.
 This will depend on budget availability and the level of control you prefer.
+There are several ways to outsource, but the best and most preferred option is by hiring international contractors.

 • T-Shaped Skillsets: Growth marketers today benefit greatly from diverse expertise.
 Having a core competency (say, SEO expert) paired with a broad understanding of other strategies makes them more versatile and valuable.